Tiendil/tiendil-org-content/content/posts/2024-030-prompt-engineering-building-prompts-from-business-cases/en.md

 The old prompt went through many iterations, but its structure always remained roughly the same:

-1. Assigning a role: you are this and that.
+1. Assigning a role: you are such-and-such.
-2. Setting the task: for the provided text, you determine the tags.
+2. Defining the task: for the provided text, you determine the tags.
 3. Here's a list of tag categories.
 4. For each category, output N tags.
 5. Here's the tag format.